TMD20/PT-Muxer/README.md

 ### TV Mode

-TV mode can be selected when using the --demux argument.
+TV mode can be selected when using the "demux" argument.
 During Demux mode you will be asked  "What Type of Media are you Demuxing?
 Select TV